mozilla/uniffi-rs/docs/manual/src/futures.md

 Check out the [examples](https://github.com/mozilla/uniffi-rs/tree/main/examples/futures) or the more terse and thorough [fixtures](https://github.com/mozilla/uniffi-rs/tree/main/fixtures/futures).

-Note that currently async functions are only supported by proc-macros, UDL support is being planned in https://github.com/mozilla/uniffi-rs/issues/1716.

 ## Example

 This is a short "async sleep()" example: